We're sending a strong signal to the market

 EV100 joins a growing list of climate action initiatives and programmes we support.

-We are making good progress in reducing the environmental impacts of our offices.
+We are making good progress in reducing the .
 For example, agile working – using technologies such as cloud computing, Video Presence and Skype for Business – reduces travel and therefore our CO2 footprint.

 Agile working also means employees have greater control over when, where and how they work.
 This helps increase employees’ wellbeing, and our research shows it helps us attract and retain the best talent to drive higher productivity.